jackrsteiner/fulcrum-dl/readme.md

-make a file names "api_key.txt" in same folder as "fulcrum-dl.py" in this folder you should be only the api key in quotes
+make a file names "api_key.txt" in same folder as "fulcrum-dl.py" in this folder there should be only the api key
 example:
-'1234567890'
+1234567890